romgrk/web-toolkit/packages/web-toolkit/README.md

 The second goal is to create components to make it easy to use the framework.
 For now the demo components are being created with React but I've been thinking about making a Solid version.
 But the first goal should allow any UI framework to reuse the CSS classes.

+## Help Wanted!

+I need help to make this into a production-ready library.
+Come help me!
+Checkout the open issues or [ask here](https://github.com/romgrk/web-toolkit/issues/2) if you're unsure how you can help.

 ## Contributions